Neufund/ico-transparency-monitor/README.md

 3. Fully transparent

 ### Decision Matrix
-Based on the Decision Matrix An ICO is assigned a class, An ICO is considered non Transparent when N "No" is given to all the questions asked for example
+Based on the Decision Matrix An ICO is assigned a class.
+An ICO is considered Non-transparent when N "No" is given to all the questions asked for example.

+The dicision matrix is represented as:

 | |Question | Non-Transparent |Transparent with issues|Fully Transparent|Comment|
 |-|----------|-----------------|-----------------------|-----------------|-------|